 |Sold units||The number of sold products in the orders during the set period of time.|

-The origin of a purchase is determined by the first interaction a visitor have with the purchased product.
-The origins grouped by Navigation, Search, Recommendations and Untraceable.
-The interactions are tracked automatically with the eSales Fashion components.
+The origin of a conversion is determined by the first interaction a visitor have with the purchased product.
+The origins grouped by Navigation, Search, Recommendations, Ads, Email, Product details, eSales other, Non eSales, Suspected cache, and Untraceable.
+The interactions are tracked with the use of Notifications.

-If a product is purchased through a search result (Search), but the first interaction was a click on the product on a category page (Navigation), the purchase origin will be attributed to Navigation.
+If a product is purchased through a search result (Search), but the first interaction was a click on the product on a category page (Navigation), the conversion origin will be attributed to Navigation.
 The conversion, as well as all the revenue and profit of that purchase, will be attributed to Navigation.
 A conversion can include multiple products, hence one conversion can originate from more than one place.
-An example of when a purchase is untraceable when the product is found through a Google search and then bought.

 Exposure strategies is a concept that enables merchandisers to have Apptus eSales optimise its algorithms for product exposure towards different business goals.
 Three different exposure strategies are available, and A/B testing can be performed between two strategies.
 Exposure strategies include a step-by-step guide on how to set up and get started with testing.